 Although stress doesn't cause Crohn's disease, it can make your signs and symptoms worse and may trigger flare-ups.
-Stressful events can range from minor annoyances to a move, job loss or the death of a loved one.
+The association of stress with Crohn's disease is controversial.

 - Exercise.
 Even mild exercise can help reduce stress, relieve depression and normalize bowel function.
 Talk to your doctor about an exercise plan that's right for you.

 - Biofeedback.
 This stress-reduction technique may help you reduce muscle tension and slow your heart rate with the help of a feedback machine.
 The goal is to help you enter a relaxed state so that you can cope more easily with stress.